xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 > How fast can such systems possibly be, and how little memory can they use, if they still have to answer correctly no matter what sequence of updates and queries they see?

 We have many clever designs that seem close to the limit, but we do not have proofs that they are truly optimal.
-The missing proofs show up as a kind of “tension” between:
+The missing proofs show up as a kind of tension between:

 * how much information must be remembered about the history,
 * how much work we are allowed to do per operation,